gevhaz/hugo-theme-notrack/README.md

 ### How to add a page to the navigation bar

-Add it to navbar in the page's front matter:
+Add it to navbar in the page's front matter of the page:

 ```
 ---